Shared Parenting Plan Checklist

 Everyday expenses are generally discussed in the context of child support.
 What about other child-related expenses such as medical expenses or extracurricular activities?
 How will you determine who pays for these costs?
-If you are sharing in the expenses, you'll want to detail the logistics and percentage each parent will pay.
-For example, will you be consulting with the other parent prior to committing to an expense?
+If you are sharing in the fees, you'll want to detail the logistics and percentage each parent will pay.
+For example, will you be consulting with the other parent before committing to an expense?
 How will you communicate?
-How long does each parent have to come up with the money to cover their share of the expense?
-You may find an app such as OurFamilyWizard to be helpful in tracking and communicating regarding these expenses.
+How long does each parent have to come up with the money to cover their share of the cost?
+You may find an app such as OurFamilyWizard to help track and communicate regarding these expenses.

 Even the most well-thought-out parenting plan is going to require some level of flexibility and communication.
 How will you communicate questions and concerns?
 With what frequency will you communicate?

 Use the Parenting Plan Checklist to Create a Plan that Works for Your Family

 This parenting plan checklist is meant to be a starting point for you.
 It is not meant to be exhaustive.
 Remember, the great thing about the mediation process is that it gives you greater control.
 You can make these decisions based on the needs of your children and your family.
 You do not have a Court telling you how to parent.
 It also challenges you to think long-term about how to best parent your children moving forward.